MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/deploy-chat-web-app.md

 1. Open the [Azure AI Foundry portal](https://ai.azure.com) and select the project you used to deploy the Azure OpenAI chat model.
 1. Select **Management center** from the left pane.
 1. Select **Connected resources** under your project.
-1. Identify the three resources you need to configure: the **Azure AI Search**, the **Azure OpenAI**, and the **Azure Blob storage** that corresponds to your **workspaceblobstore**.
+1. Identify the three resources you need to configure:  the **Azure OpenAI**, the **Azure AI Search**, and the **Azure Blob storage** that corresponds to your **workspaceblobstore**.

     :::image type="content" source="../media/tutorials/deploy-chat-web-app/resources.png" alt-text="Screenshot shows the connected resources that need to be configured.":::

     > [!TIP]
-    > If you have multiple **Azure OpenAI** resources, select the one that contains your deployed chat model.
+    > If you have multiple **Azure OpenAI** resources, use the one that contains your deployed chat model.

 1. For each resource, select the link to open the resource details.
 From the details page, select the resource name to open the resource in the Azure portal.
 (For the workspaceblobstore, select **View in Azure Portal**).
-1. After the tab opens, go back to the Azure AI Foundry portal and repeat the process for the next resource.
+1. After the browser tab opens, go back to the Azure AI Foundry portal and repeat the process for the next resource.
 1. When you're done, you should have three new browser tabs open, for **Search service**, **Azure AI services**, and **blobstore Container**.
 Keep all three new tabs open as you'll go back and forth between them to configure the resources.

 ### Enable managed identity

-On the tab for the **Search service** resource in the Azure portal, enable the managed identity:
+On the browser tab for the **Search service** resource in the Azure portal, enable the managed identity:

 1. From the left pane, under **Settings**, select **Identity**.
 1. Switch **Status** to **On**.
 1. Select **Save**.

-On the tab for the **Azure AI services** resource in the Azure portal, enable the managed identity:
+On the browser tab for the **Azure AI services** resource in the Azure portal, enable the managed identity:

 1. From the left pane, under **Resource Management**, select **Identity**.
 1. Switch **Status** to **On**.